 “Look, I tell you, lift up your eyes, and see that the fields are white for harvest.
 Already the one who reaps is receiving wages and gathering fruit for eternal life, so that sower and reaper may rejoice together.
 For here the saying holds true, ‘One sows and another reaps.’
 I sent you to reap that for which you did not labor.
 Others have labored, and you have entered into their labor.”
 Jesus of Nazareth, The Gospel of John

-So, when Jesus says these words in the Gospel of John he may be using the process of farming barley and wheat as a metaphor for the growth of a community, or even an individual in their spiritual growth toward salvation – essentially their readiness to receive the Gospel.
+So, when Jesus says these words in the Gospel of John he is using the process of farming barley and wheat as a metaphor for the growth of a community, even an individual in their spiritual growth toward salvation – essentially their readiness to receive the Gospel.

-In my experience – within the Church and in ministry – for years this passage was used as a means to motivate and justify that harvesting was needed for not just our communities but the whole world – people were ready, we just needed to “harvest”.
+In my experience – within the Church and in ministry – this passage was used as a means to motivate and justify harvesting, which was needed for not just our communities but the whole world – people were ready, we just needed to “harvest” – ready to respond equally to the message of the Gospel.
 But my practical observations were saying otherwise.
 Of course I have ministered in places like New England and New York City, places not exactly seen as always “harvest ready”.
 And even when I moved much further south to Florida and now South Carolina, this same tone seemed – and seems – to remain.

 I won’t go into the possible “why’s” in this post because that is for another time.
-But I want to take another look at Jesus’s particular words in this set of verses to add to the bigger dialogue of the purpose of our pilgrimage as spiritual beings – because regardless of whether we believe it or not we are all spiritual beings engaged in such activity.
-Plus, his last words to “go” and “make disciples” and “teach” are still as important today as they were when he first uttered them.
+But I want to take another look at Jesus’s particular words in these verses to add to the dialogue of the purpose of our pilgrimage as spiritual beings – because regardless of whether we believe it or not we are all spiritual beings in the midst of a journey.
+Plus, Jesus’ last words to “go” and “make disciples” and “teach” are still as important today as they were when he first uttered them.

-I want to make an observation about this passage and then ask a question.
+I want to make an observation about this passage and then in the next blog ask questions.

 Observation: More than a Harvest

 Remember, the seeds of barley and wheat were sown over a three-month period.
-Then there was a time of growing followed by the harvest, six sometimes eight months later.
-In that time work was being done.
-After sowing occurred, tilling was done to drive the seeds a little deeper into the soil so they could grow.
-During the growing time, when the seeds sprout and grow from little pieces of “grass” to full healthy plants, the fields were protected from scavengers – like birds – looking to gorge themselves on the bounty.
+Then there was a time of waiting, followed by the harvest six sometimes eight months later.
+In that waiting time work was still being done.
+After sowing occurred there was tilling, to drive the seeds a little deeper into the soil so they could grow.
+When the seeds sprouted and grew from little pieces of “grass” to full healthy plants, the fields were protected from scavengers – like birds – looking to gorge themselves on the bounty.
 Finally, at harvest time, the fields turned from a deep green to a light gold, almost “white” color, and were ready to be scythed and bundled (reaping) together to be sent into the process of threshing and winnowing.

-It would seem that Jesus here is encouraging and praising the harvest and reaping – the part of the process that bears the most fruit – meaning salvation or entering the Kingdom of God.
-However, he is also reminding the reapers that their work of gleaning the fruit is not by their hand, but by the hand of others before them – the sowers; “so that the sower and reaper may rejoice together.”
+It would seem that Jesus here is encouraging and praising the harvest and reaping – the part of the process that bears the most fruit – and that would mean he is praising salvation or entering the Kingdom of God.
+However, he is also reminding the reapers – in this case the disciples – that their work of gleaning the fruit is not by their hand.
+Jesus appears also to be highlighting the hands of others before them – the sowers.
+And that would mean he is praising other Kingdom activity as well, and for good reason, “so that the sower and reaper may rejoice together.”

 Next I’ll ask my question about this passage.